jt196/vanilla-cookbook/README.md

   - And the `path.join(__dirname, '../../../../..')` part is for `npm run dev` when docker or localproduction .env variables haven't been specified.

 - I'm going to work to make this simpler, but you shouldn't need to do anything unless you're running a localproduction server, in which case you'll need a _.env.localproduction_ file, and to run the build process with the `:localprod` tag as specified above.

-# Deployment/Change Workflow

-As it stands with the current local/NAS setup

-1. Make changes on local disk
-2. Confirm they work - run tests etc
-3. Sync with the Git repo
-4. This should build the Docker image
-5. Either wait for Watchtower to update it OR
-6. Update it manually:
-   1. log into wherever the Docker images are
-   2. `docker pull jt196/cookrr`
-   3. `cd` into the project folder
-   4. `docker-compose up -d`

-Another option is to run a simple Express or Flask docker image that checks for updates and pings the Watchtower API.
-Honestly not sure if that's worth bothering with.

 # Paprika Importing